75 Years of Delivering Audio Solutions

 "That was a pretty important value for them."

-“In many ways, my mother was my dad's first customer because it was her radio that her parents had given them,” Digre says with a smile.
-“We still have the radio at MISCO.
-And the speaker my dad fixed still works 75 years later.”
+"In many ways, my mother was my dad's first customer because it was her radio that her parents had given them," Digre says with a smile.
+"We still have the radio at MISCO.
+And the loudspeaker my dad fixed still works 75 years later."

 Gift for Repair Leads to Opportunity

-As the company began to grow, the approach remained the same; and the relationships Cliff and Bernice forged with their customers flourished.
+As the company began to grow, the approach remained the same, and the relationships Cliff and Bernice forged with their customers flourished.

 OEM Manufacturing Begins

-“That really changed the nature of the business and really allowed MISCO to grow,” Dan Digre points out, emphasizing the significance of OEM.
-“It moved us more into a wide variety of markets.”
+"That really changed the nature of the business and allowed MISCO to grow," Dan Digre points out, emphasizing the significance of OEM.
+"It moved us more into a wide variety of markets."

 MISCO further refined its design and manufacturing, tailoring products to provide custom audio solutions for medical equipment, aviation, and military applications.